-In addition, we're proud to be the only facility in Texoma to offer our patients the option of Laser Cataract Surgery, presently the most advanced procedure used in the treatment of cataracts.
+In addition, we're proud to be the premier facility in Texoma to offer our patients the option of Laser Cataract Surgery, presently the most advanced procedure used in the treatment of cataracts.
 Now patients have the option of choosing this bladeless, computer-controlled refractive cataract laser to perform several of the most critical steps of cataract surgery.

 Whether you choose advanced Laser Cataract Surgery, or traditional cataract treatment, cataract surgery at the Young Eye Institute is designed to significantly improve the quality of your vision.